Vine, 12 years old

 Bodily proportions are unique and mutable

 We realized that one of the challenges with the open-source files available was that they assumed that every user had the same bodily proportions, which is not true.
-In order to alter these proportions, one would now need someone who was knowledgeable in CAD and had access to the necessary software.
-This added a layer of complication to the process as a whole and limited its potential for impact.
 In order to address this, we mapped rates and areas of growth in children and decided to pursue a five-part design.
 This enables anyone to adjust the device without the need for specialized software or skills.

 Partial Replacements - faster and cheaper

-Another important insight we uncovered during user interviews was their frustration with device maintenance.
-Users repeatedly addressed the need for a full replacement when a minor component malfunctioned, which resulted in increased (and often unsustainable) costs.
+Another important insight we uncovered was user frustration with device maintenance, that often would imply a full replacement when a minor component malfunctioned, which resulted in increased (and often unsustainable) costs.
 Once again, by having separate components in our design, we would be able to perform a partial replacement which would be cheaper, simpler and faster.

 Longer Product Life - economic sustainability